sakibahammed/sakibahammed/README.md

 - 💬 Ask me about anything like tech staff
 - 📫 How to reach me: I am one click away.
 Just mail me
 - 😄 Pronouns: He / Him / Happy
-- ⚡ Fun fact: Sheldon Cooper dont know Algebra and Calculas
+- ⚡ Fun fact: Isreal is the real Terrorist .
+You dont need to free Palestine.
+We will gather every soul and free it an lead a life in Jewsish free World
 <br>